 • taxes and other contributions to the state budget;

-• contributions to Pension Fund and the Social Insurance Fund;
+• contributions to Pension Fund and Social Insurance Fund;

-• debts on receipts and other documents, which resulted in a court ruling in favor of the creditor;
+• debts under receipts and other documents, which resulted in a court ruling in favor of the creditor;

-• indebtedness under contracts (for example, delivery of goods);
+• debt under contracts (for example, delivery of goods);

 Moreover, the debts of any citizens are subject to collection.
-The following are obliged to comply with the requirements of the bailiffs:
+The following are required to comply with the requirements of bailiffs:

 • individuals;